gimm-institute/public-zone/workshops/202204_inaugural/presentations/GIMM_introduction.md

 ### About the framework

 * Outcome of several applied macroprudential modeling projects
-* Focused on production, not theoretical insights
+* Focus primarily on __production__, not theoretical insights
-  * Motivated by insights from DSGE models such as MAPMOD
+  * Motivated by insights from DSGE models (e.g. MAPMOD)
   * But flexible semi-structural approach for practical reasons
-* Ongoing development based on real-world needs
+* Ongoing development based on our projects

 ---